 Visualization is a powerful tool for reducing anxiety and promoting relaxation.
 By imagining a calming scene or experience, we can effectively transport our minds to a more peaceful state.
 When practicing visualization, find a quiet and comfortable space, close your eyes and envision a place or scenario that brings you a sense of tranquility.
 Focus on the details of the scene, such as colors, textures and sounds, to fully immerse yourself in the experience.

 Surrounding yourself with calming imagery

 The environment we create around us can have a significant impact on our mental state.
 Surrounding ourselves with calming imagery, such as nature scenes or soothing colors, can help to alleviate anxiety.
 Consider decorating your living or workspace with artwork, photographs or even screensavers that evoke a sense of serenity.
 By doing so, you will create an environment that encourages relaxation and reduces stress.

-Harnessing the Sense of Touch
+Harnessing the Sense of Touch to Calm your Mind

 The benefits of tactile stimulation